 Antitrust Litigation - As we reported in our Quarterly Report on Form 10-Q for the quarter ended June 30, 2007, 20 rail shippers (many of whom are represented by the same law firms) filed virtually identical antitrust lawsuits in various federal district courts against us and four other Class I railroads in the U.S. Currently, UPRR and three other Class I railroads are the named defendants in the lawsuit.
 The original plaintiff filed the first of these claims in the U.S. District Court in New Jersey on May 14, 2007.
-The number of complaints reached a total of 30.
-These suits allege that the named railroads engaged in price-fixing by establishing common fuel surcharges for certain rail traffic.
+These suits alleged that the named railroads engaged in price-fixing by establishing common fuel surcharges for certain rail traffic.